DavidGarfinkle/Lilypond_MusicXMLexport/gsoc/README.txt

 WHAT'S GOING ON UNDER THE HOOD
 1. (run-translator) 			; lily/lily-time.scm ; pre-procecesses music expression mus, inserting measure information as a guile object
-2. (music->sxml)					; lily/make-sxml.scm ; transforms music expression mus to its SXML equivalent.
+2. (music->sxml)					; lily/make-sxml.scm ; transforms music expression mus into its SXML equivalent.
 It's modelled after music->make-music in lily function \displayMusic
-3. The resulting lily-SXML is written to a sxml_transfer.scm to be transfered into a guile2.0 script
+3. The output from (music->sxml) is written to sxml-transfer.scm so it can be transfered into a guile2.0 script
-4. (music-sxml-partwise)  ; guile2.0/sxml_conversion/sxml-conversion.scm ; takes lily-sxml and returns its music-SXML equivalent
+4. (lily-sxml->music-sxml)  ; guile2.0/sxml_conversion/sxml-conversion.scm ; takes the lily-sxml written in sxml-transfer.scm and translates it to a music-SXML representation
 5. (sxml->xml)						; uses (sxml simple) guile module to convert the music-SXML to an XML equivalent